 REVENGE – The Republican Congress is so blinded by their promise to punish Democrats and repeal Obamacare that all they can talk about is how to PAY for healthcare.
 There is some mis-guided discussion of reducing insurance premiums but almost nothing about reducing overall cost, or improving coverage, or the impact on national productivity, GDP, and global competitiveness.

-K.I.S.S. – The ideal solution is a simpler solution.
-Medicare-for-All is obvious to 80% of the nation but not to Republicans in Congress.
-It could satisfy campaign promises, lower overall costs, improve productivity, and even cut the need for welfare programs like Medicaid and CHIP.
-See http://mHealthTalk.com/single-payer/.
+K.I.S.S. – The ideal solution is a simpler solution: Single-Payer.
+That’s obvious to 80% of the nation but not to Republicans in Congress.
+A single-payer system could satisfy Republican campaign promises, lower overall costs, improve productivity, and even cut the need for welfare programs like Medicaid and CHIP, but Medicare-for-All is not enough.

 SPECIAL INTERESTS – Unfortunately, healthcare in the U.S. is run like a perversely profitable industry, and this industry sees revenue differently than the rest of the nation.
 They have lots to lose if overall healthcare costs are cut in half, so they naturally spend a lot on political lobbying – nearly three times as much as the military industrial complex.
 That’s according to Steven Brill, in his 38-page TIME report, Bitter Pill: Why High Medical Bills Are Killing Us.